neojxuan/tp/docs/UserGuide.md

 </div>

 Examples:
-* `find load word t/CS2100 t/MIPS` returns questions tagged with at least one of the tags and that whose title contains "load" and "word" in any order.
+* `find load word t/CS2100 t/MIPS` returns questions tagged with at least one of the tags and whose title contains "load" and "word" in any order.
   * e.g. A question titled "What is the load word instruction used for?" tagged with only CS2100 will be listed.
 * `find algo Dijkstra` returns questions that contain "algo" and "dijkstra" in their titles.